kpdecker/jsdiff/README.md

 * `removeEmpty(array)`: called on the arrays of tokens returned by `tokenize` and can be used to modify them.
 Defaults to stripping out falsey tokens, such as empty strings. `diffArrays` overrides this to simply return the `array`, which means that falsey values like empty strings can be handled like any other token by `diffArrays`.
 * `equals(left, right, options)`: called to determine if two tokens (one from the old string, one from the new string) should be considered equal.
 Defaults to comparing them with `===`.
 * `join(tokens)`: gets called with an array of consecutive tokens that have either all been added, all been removed, or are all common.
 Needs to join them into a single value that can be used as the `value` property of the [change object](#change-objects) for these tokens.
 Defaults to simply returning `tokens.join('')`.
+* `postProcess(changeObjects)`: gets called at the end of the algorithm with the [change objects](#change-objects) produced, and can do final cleanups on them.
+Defaults to simply returning `changeObjects` unchanged.

 ### Change Objects
 Many of the methods above return change objects.
 These objects consist of the following fields: